Jazz Pharma ruling clears U.S. roadblock for rival narcolepsy drug

 The Federal Circuit said the inclusion of the patent was preventing the FDA from approving Lumryz until June 2023.

+Jazz said in a statement Friday that it still believes the patent was properly listed in the Orange Book but intends to "fully comply" with the order.

 The FTC declined to comment on the decision.
-Representatives for the companies did not immediately respond to requests for comment.
+Representatives for Avadel did not immediately respond to a request for comment.

 Avadel said in a U.S. Securities and Exchange Commission filing on Friday that it intends to seek final FDA approval for Lumryz after Jazz complies with the order.